15 Central Park West: Site

 The current condominium building replaced the Mayflower Hotel at 15 Central Park West, as well as a vacant lot.
 The Mayflower, on the eastern part of the site, had been designed by Emery Roth in the Neo-Renaissance style.
 The hotel, originally known as the Mayflower-Plymouth, was completed in 1926 and contained 365 rooms across 18 stories.
-The Goulandris family, a wealthy Greek family, acquired the Mayflower and all other buildings on the block from 1973 to 1978.
-The building originally had ornate terracotta ornamentation, which was removed in 1982.
+The vacant lot contained several buildings until the 1970s; the wealthy Goulandris family of Greece acquired the Mayflower and all other buildings on the block from 1973 to 1978.
+The Mayflower had been built with ornate terracotta ornamentation, which was removed in 1982.
 All buildings on the western part of the site had been razed by 1987.
 Several developers unsuccessfully offered to buy the site, which was valued at $300 million by 2001.
 By then, several luxury residential buildings and hotels had been developed around Columbus Circle, three blocks to the south.

 Architecture

 15 Central Park West (also known as 15 CPW) was designed in a New Classical style by Robert A.M.
 Stern Architects.
-It was developed by a joint venture of Arthur and William Lie Zeckendorf, grandsons of real estate developer William Zeckendorf; Whitehall Street International, a subsidiary of Goldman Sachs; and Global Holdings Inc., a company headed by Eyal Ofer.
+It was developed by a joint venture of Arthur and William Lie Zeckendorf, grandsons of real estate developer William Zeckendorf; Whitehall Street International, a subsidiary of Goldman Sachs; and Global Holdings, a company headed by Eyal Ofer.
 15 Central Park West is divided into two sections: the 19-story House on Central Park West and the 35-story Tower on Broadway.
-The House's highest story is numbered 20, while the Tower's highest story is numbered 43.
+Because some floor numbers are skipped, the House's highest story is numbered 20, while the Tower's highest story is numbered 43.